Skip to content

 return sorted(files)

-main(url, path, pattern, recursive, max_concurrent, output, dataset)
+main(url, path, pattern, recursive, max_concurrent, output, tenant, project)

 Batch process files through the OntoCast API server.